-Since the modified formulation of Goodwin model that we are going to analyze fulfills the conditions in [18], we know that, like the original framework in [11, 12], it is still a Hamiltonian system, characterized by the presence of a global, nonisochronous center.
-Hence, in order to analytically show what are the dynamic consequences produced on its periodic orbits by the exogenous periodic variation in one of the model parameters, we are going to use the Linked Twist Maps (LTMs hereinafter) method, recently employed for instance in [28] to show the existence of complex dynamics in two evolutionary game theoretic contexts.
-In particular, we will assume that the chosen parameter alternates in a periodic fashion between two different values, e.g. due to a seasonal effect, and this will allow us to prove the existence of chaotic dynamics.
-In order to make our choice empirically grounded, we will focus on the parameter that describes the ratio between capital and output, since, keeping the capital level constant, production is no doubt influenced by phenomena that are periodic in nature.
-We can for instance take into consideration the oscillatory behavior during the solar year of the energy price in electricity markets in consequence of the varying demand over the months, as investigated e.g. in [1, 2], or the different supply in the agricultural commodity markets in the various seasons.
-We stress however that the same assumption about a periodic variation between two different values made on any other model parameter would produce analogous results in terms of generated dynamics, since all parameters influence the center position.
+Since the modified formulation of the Goodwin model that we are going to analyze fulfills the conditions in [8], we know that, like the original framework in [3,4], it is still a Hamiltonian system, characterized by the presence of a global, nonisochronous center.
+Hence, in order to analytically show the dynamic consequences produced on its periodic orbits by the exogenous periodic variation in one of the model parameters, we use the Linked Twist Maps (LTMs, hereinafter) method, recently employed, for instance, in [12] to show the existence of complex dynamics in two evolutionary game theoretical contexts.
+In particular, we assume that the chosen parameter alternates in a periodic fashion between two different values, e.g., due to a seasonal effect, and this allows us to prove the existence of chaotic dynamics.
+In order to make our choice empirically grounded, we focus on the parameter that describes the ratio between capital and output, since, keeping the capital level constant, production is no doubt influenced by phenomena that are periodic in nature.
+We can, for instance, take into consideration the oscillatory behavior during the solar year of the energy price in electricity markets in consequence of the varying demand over the months, as investigated, for example, in [13,14], or the different supply in the agricultural commodity markets in various seasons.
+We stress, however, that the same assumption about a periodic variation between two different values made on any other model parameter would produce analogous results in terms of generated dynamics, since all parameters influence the center position (We remark that this is a sufficient, albeit not necessary, condition in order to apply the LTMs method whenever we deal with a nonisochronous center, as long as the switching times between the regimes described by the two different parameter values are large enough.
+As shown, for example, in [12,15], the LTMs technique can be used even when, in consequence of the periodic perturbation of one of the model parameters, the center position does not vary, but the shape of the orbits is modified in a suitable manner).